Chapter 609 — Criminal Code

 Forfeitures

-This section provides definitions and general rules for property forfeiture in Minnesota.
-It defines key terms like …
+This section provides the definitions and general rules that govern property forfeiture under sections 609.531 to …

 609.5311